 No. I only go on a couple group press trips per year.
 I’m more likely to do a personalized individual trip, since I prefer to customize my itinerary based on my interest and the outlets I’m going to be writing for (including WTG).
 Since this is my career and I’m in business for myself, I have a day rate for most trips that I take, over and beyond payment of travel expenses.

 My all-time favorite cocktail is the Old Fashioned.
 It’s easy, delicious, and versatile, yet there’s a certain art to making it.

 Sometimes.
 When I do, I like to feature females, people of diversity and interesting stories and backgrounds different from my own.
 If you have a good idea(s), then send it along with some information about what you’re proposing, word count, your experience, and timing.

 Do you accept sponsored posts?

 I’ve never accepted sponsored posts written by others and I don’t intend to start anytime in the future.
-There are plenty places that do publish sponsored posts, but as a general rule, I’ve decided not to for the sake of consistency with the voice and style.

 Who would play you in the movie about your life?

 I always wanted Denzel Washington to play me, because, Denzel.
 But like Man on Fire Denzel.
 However, I realize that’s not an accurate portrayal.
 I’d be willing to settle for Gerard Butler.

 I work in pr.
 Can I send you press releases?